Are you a school administrator? Yes No x to close

 Conflict Resolution Degrees & Careers for Military Veterans

+Georgetown University describes confliuct resolution degrees as preparation to help resolve conflict "in a turbulent world through advanced training that combines theoretical rigor and hands-on skills." in the theory and practice of the discipline.
+Students will study social justice, domestic conflict and international conflict.
 An education in Conflict Resolution teaches students the theoretical and practical aspects of analyzing and resolving conflict.
-Students are taught problem-solving skills for disagreements and how to engage workable solutions to positively impact conflict of all kinds.
-From teen angst to international diplomacy, a certificate or degree in Conflict Resolution is a great asset for all careers and professions.
+Students are taught problem-solving skills for disagreements and how to engage in workable solutions for conflicts of all kinds.
+From teen angst to international diplomacy, a certificate or degree in Conflict Resolution is the doorway to a career at home or abroad.
+An education in Conflict Resolution shows students how to:

 Arabic Studies Degrees & Careers for Military Veterans

-Arabic Studies is the perfect degree for students interested in all aspects of the Middle East including culture, politics, history, economics, media, film, and many other facets that meld together to form the entirety of Arabic society.
+According to Arizona State University, some 420 million speak Arabic around the world.
+It's a language "rooted in influential and emerging economies, ancient history and modern politics.
+When you learn this strategic language, you will also gain the cultural intelligence and competency that gives you a competitive edge and a pathway into a number of fields."
+Arabic Studies is the degree for students interested in all aspects of the Middle East including language, but also culture, politics, history, economics, media, film, and many other facets that meld together to form the entirety of Arabic society.
 A degree in Arabic Studies is interdisciplinary, examining the Middle East from many disciplines and perspectives.
 Similarly named degrees may include Middle Eastern and/or Islamic Studies.
+A degree in Arabic Studies prepares students for careers in a variety of fields including: